 Red Bull, for example, works extensively with its partners and it has a dedicated partnership page where it defines partnership pillars:

 You don’t have to run such huge partnership campaigns — start with one.
 Partner with the right brand, set clear partnership goals, and execute them for mutual benefit.

 Your brand’s presence on social media has never been more important than it is now.
 But thanks to shifting algorithms and privacy settings, you can no longer rely on organic reach alone to connect you to the right audience.

-Paid ads are vital for lead generation, and even on a modest budget, they can be an effective tool for delivering your message to the right audience.
-In fact, social is now the fastest growing medium for ad spend and is predicted to overtake television ad spend for the first time ever.
+You can run specific lead generation ads on almost all the leading social networks on a modest budget.
+In fact, social media is now the fastest-growing medium for ad spend and is predicted to overtake television ad spend for the first time ever.

-But if your blog CTAs aren't getting clicks, it might be because they aren't optimized for lead gen. It all starts with placement.
-The most effective CTAs are generally those that are positioned in the middle of your content.
+But if your blog CTAs aren't getting clicks, it might be because they aren't optimized for lead gen. It all starts with placement, and the most effective CTAs are generally those that are positioned in the middle of your content.

 If you've been saving CTAs for the bitter end — stop.
 As a general rule, simple CTAs perform better near the top of your content, while complex CTAs are better off at the bottom.
 However, a middle-of-the-road form fill for lead gen is best suited for the first half of your content.